ductrong0411201/server-channuoi/README.md

 # run server
 yarn dev
 # if u want to create new migration, model, seeders u need cd to src folder

+# create folder /images/ in storage folder to save images